Svoboda (political party): Platform

 Svoboda also states in its programme that it is both possible and necessary to make Ukraine the "geopolitical centre of Europe".
 The European Union is not mentioned in the programme.
 According to Party leader Oleh Tyahnybok the programme is a worldview based on Christian values and the "rejection of various deviations".

 Member of parliament Ihor Miroshnychenko asked the head of the Kyiv City State Administration Oleksandr Popov on 7 March 2013 to ban a march that was held the next day because he believed it would "contribute to promoting sexual orientation" and he further stated in his request "homosexuality provokes sexually transmitted diseases and AIDS".
-8 March rally was in fact not an LGBT march but organized by feminist organizations.
+The 8 March rally was in fact not an LGBT march but organized by feminist organizations.

 Language

-In late January 2013 Svoboda urged Ukrainians to boycott revised Ukrainian history textbooks and to give up the teaching of the Russian language in school, calling Ukrainians "to categorically refuse to study in school the language of the occupier – Russian, as a further reliable means of the assimilation of Ukrainians".
+In late January 2013, Svoboda urged Ukrainians to boycott revised Ukrainian history textbooks and to give up the teaching of the Russian language in school, calling Ukrainians "to categorically refuse to study in school the language of the occupier – Russian, as a further reliable means of the assimilation of Ukrainians".

 On 23 February 2014 following the 2014 Ukrainian revolution, Svoboda supported legislation abolishing the law on regional languages making Ukrainian the sole state language at all levels.
 This proposal was vetoed by acting President Oleksandr Turchynov.